-Figure 3 shows the central 17 raster scan data points taken in September 2017.
+Figure 3 shows the central 17 raster scan data points taken in September 2018.
 The five circles around each data point indicate the 50%, 60%, 70%, 80% and 90% encircled energies.
 For clarity, the circle radii are 5 times the actual encircled energy radii.
-The optical axis is determined by fitting the these 17 encircled energy radii to a 2-dimensional quadratic function in detector coordinates.
-By definition, the optical axis is at the point where the quadratic function is at its minimum.
-Figure 4 shows the optical axis derived from the above 2-D quadratic fit using the September 2017 data.
+By definition, the optical axis is at the position (x_0, y_0) where the quadratic function is at its minimum $(r{min} = r_0(x_0, y_0))$.
+Figure 4 shows the optical axis derived from equation (1) using the September 2018 data.
 Figure 5 shows all the optical axis positions so determined since the Chandra launch.
 It moves like a random walk but is relatively stable, and consistent with the measurement errors.
 Its movement is well within a 10" region.
 Since year 2000, the optical axis drift was only in a 6" region.
+This indicates that the optical bench connecting the HRMA and the SIM is rigid and the alignment between the two is very stable.
+The HRMA PSF and therefore the superb Chandra imaging resolution has been consistent since the Chandra launch.